 Direct Sales is often characterized by personal initiative and aspiration.
 You're taking it upon yourself to gather the resources, find the motivation, and develop the skills to sell your offering on your own.
 It's a lot harder to do all that when you don't care about what you're selling.

-Only sell a product you legitimately believe has merit and utility.
-Prospects are savvy and can often see through a personal pitch that's not backed by personal investment.
-If you use the product you're selling and sincerely believe your prospects can get a lot out of it, you'll put yourself in the best position to engage in effective direct sales.
+I would have trouble selling a product that I didn’t legitimately believe has merit and utility.
+Prospects are savvy and would likely be able to see right through my personal pitch that isn’t backed up by personal investment.
+If I use the product I’m selling and genuinely believe my prospects can get a lot out of it, I’ll be in a better position to close a direct sale.

 3. Understand your company and your role within it.